The Future of Teaching: How Professors Are Using AI to Improve Lectures

 • Data Analytics: Detailed analysis of student performance is made possible.

-These advancements are not only improving traditional classroom settings but also making online education more effective.
+These advancements are improving traditional classroom settings and making online education more effective.
 Through AI, education is becoming more accessible and customizable for every student.

 • Knewton - For personalized learning paths